mmistakes/mm-github-pages-starter/_pages/packages.md

 ---
-permalink: /about/
+permalink: /packages/
-title: "About me"
+title: "R packages"
 ---

 My name is Alban Sagouis and this is my first personal website.